ZhiRong123/hello-world/README.md

 # hello-world
 Hello everyone!
-I'm a newer of learning github.
+I'm a newer of learning github